BabyaleSandra/BabyaleSandra.github.io/index.md

 I’m a highly motivated Ph.D. candidate in Computational Mathematics with a strong background in scientific computing, numerical modeling, data assimilation and inverse methods.
 My research focuses on modeling complex physical systems, particularly wildfire smoke transport, by combining high-performance computing with techniques from data assimilation and inverse problems.
 I enjoy building and testing algorithms, running large-scale simulations, and working across disciplines to solve real-world problems.
 Sharing my work through writing and presentations has also been a key part of my growth as a researcher.

 **Recent Research**
-Currently working on improving wildfire smoke forecast accuracy through data assimilation techniques and model error quantification.
+Improving wildfire smoke forecast accuracy through data assimilation and model error quantification.

 ## Latest Updates